dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 In short, the class name and the period are replaced my the keyword `new` (in a generative constructor) or simply removed (in a factory constructor).

-*As a matter of formatting, note that the keyword `new` and the formal parameter list `()` are separated by a space to indicate that `new` is a keyword rather than an identifer.
-Similarly for `factory`.*

 ## Specification